President Biden's Plan for Combating COVID-19

-On Jan.
-20—the day of his inauguration—Biden signed executive orders mandating mask-wearing on federal property, airports, and planes while traveling domestically and internationally.
-The federal government’s authority to order a national mask mandate—overriding state positions—is possible, but would most likely be challenged in the courts.
+On January 20—the day of his inauguration—Biden signed executive orders mandating mask-wearing on federal property and in airports and planes while traveling domestically and internationally.
+The federal government’s authority to order a national mask mandate—over-riding state positions—is possible but would most likely be challenged in the courts.

-In a Jan.
-21 executive order, Biden required federal agencies to use CDC guidelines to advise states on how to reopen schools and early childhood education providers safely.
-The goal of the executive order is to create a federal set of guidelines that prioritizes quality education during the pandemic and beyond, including a specific focus on calculating and improving the disparate impacts of COVID-19 on minority-serving institutions.
+In a January 21 executive order, Biden required federal agencies to use CDC guidelines to advise states on how to reopen schools and early childhood education providers safely.
+The goal of the executive order is to create a set of federal guidelines that prioritize quality education during the pandemic and beyond, including a specific focus on calculating and improving the disparate impacts of COVID-19 on minority-serving institutions.

 The DPA allows the president to use executive orders to direct private companies to prioritize orders from the federal government.
 He can also authorize companies to coordinate with each other without triggering antitrust laws.

 Since taking office, Biden has had a data-driven response to the pandemic.
 He has required all federal agencies, including the Department of Education and the Department of Health and Human Services (HHS), to make all information that is helpful in fighting the virus available and accessible to the public.
 He asked the CDC to publish a real-time pandemic dashboard that provides local information about the outbreak, which would help high-risk individuals better understand what level of precaution to take.

 Invest in Resources Needed to Fight the Virus